The Informer: Is the 2020 Movie Based on Real Life?

 Koslow is an ex-convict who works undercover as an informant for the FBI.
 His job is to infiltrate the Polish mafia’s drug trade in the city and help the feds take down the General.
 But as a sting goes out of control, an NYPD officer is shot dead, and things take a complicated turn for Koslow.

-Pete Koslow is forced to return to the Bale Hill Prison in order to protect the lives of his wife and daughter, and keep himself from being exposed.
+Pete Koslow is forced to return to the Bale Hill Prison in order to protect the lives of his wife and daughter and keep himself from being exposed.
 Soon enough, he realizes there is no one he can trust, and devices a plan to escape both the mafia and the FBI.
-Given the premise of the crime drama and the way it explores the gritty underworld of New York, it is natural to wonder what inspired it.
+Given the premise of the crime drama and the way it explores the gritty underworld of New York, it is natural to wonder if a true story inspired it.
 Well, we come bearing answers.
 So read on to find out.

 No, ‘The Informer’ is not based on a true story.
 Instead, it is adapted from a novel titled, Three Seconds, originally called, Tre Sekunder, which was written by Anders Roslund and Borge Hellström.
 Roslund and Hellström are a Swedish crime-writing duo, with Roslund being an investigative journalist, and Hellström being the founder of KRIS, an organization designed to prevent crime.